-^{2.} Funding for Years 1 - 3 reflect actual State, Federal and Local obligations, commitments, encumbrances and expenditures updated to reflect actual fund amounts for each task.
-State funds for Years 4 & 5 reflect the April 1st Governor's budget.
-Federal funds are the Year 4 enacted and President's FY 2005 proposed budget.
-Projected funding shown in Years 6 - 8 includes remaining state bond funds that have been scheduled for future years and ongoing State base funding, plus estimates for local matching to grants for years where bond funding is available.
+^{1.} Funding for Years 1-3 reflect actual State, Federal and Local obligations, commitments, encumbrances and expenditures updated to reflect actual fund amounts for reach task.
+State funds for Years 4 & 5 reflect the Governor's Budget May Revision.
+Federal and Local obligations, commitments, encumbrances and expenditures updated funds and foreal matching to grants for years where bond funding is available.
 Federal appropriations beyond Year 5 are unknown.

-^{3.} The State budget includes funding for the California Bay-Delta Authority, Department of Water Resources, Department of Fish and Game, and the Resources Agency.
+^{2.} The State budget includes funding for the California Bay-Delta Authority (Authority), Department of Water Resources (DWR), Department of Fish and Game (DFG), and the Resources Agency (RA).

-^{4.} The Federal budget includes funding for the U.S. Bureau of Reclamation (Reclamation) and the National Marine Fisheries Service.
+The Federal budget includes funding for the U.S. Bureau of Reclamation (Reclamation) and the National Marine Fisheries Service (NMFS).